-The Company reviews its long-lived assets (property, plant and equipment, and intangible assets subject to amortization that arose from acquisitions) for impairment whenever events or circumstances indicate that the carrying amount of an asset may not be recoverable.
+The Company reviews its long-lived assets (property, plant and equipment, and intangible assets subject to amortization) for impairment whenever events or circumstances indicate that the carrying amount of an asset may not be recoverable.
 If the sum of the expected cash flows, undiscounted and without interest, is less than the carrying amount of the asset, an impairment loss is recognized as the amount by which the carrying amount of the asset exceeds its fair value.